sebastian-bechtold/karlheinz/README.md

 - A ".sld.zip" file is expected to be a zip archive that contains a Style Layer Descriptor (SLD) XML document.
 The SLD document will be installed as a style in your GeoServer instance.

 File types are currently determined by the file ending (sequence of characters after the last occurence of '.' in the file name).

-**CAUTION**: Note that Karlheinz will **overwrite** a data set with the same name if such one exists on the GeoServer instance!
+## Overwriting and deleting of existing resources
+By default, Karlheinz does not overwrite existing data stores and styles.
+To force overwriting of existing data stores, add the command line flag '-od'.
+To force overwriting of existing styles, add the command line flag '-os'.

-Also note that Karlheinz will *not* delete a workspace, data set or layer from the GeoServer instance if you delete the corresponding file from your sync dir.
+Karlheinz will not delete a workspace, data set or layer from the GeoServer instance if you delete the corresponding file from your upload dir.
 Such a "delete mode" might be added as optional behavior in a future version.

 ## GeoServer behaviour on data source updates